galaxyproject/training-material/topics/transcriptomics/tutorials/ref-based/tutorial.md

 # Annotation of the result tables with gene information

-Unfortunately, in the process of counting, we loose all the information of the gene except its identifiant.
-In order to get the information back to our final counting tables, we can use a tool to make the correspondance between identifiant and annotation.
+Unfortunately, in the process of counting, we lose all the information of the gene except its gene identifier.
+In order to get the information back to our final counting tables, we can use a tool to make the correspondance between identifier and annotation.

 > ### {% icon hands_on %} Hands-on:
 >